 Your feedback will then be used to help us refine and finalise our designs, and ensure the scheme best meets the needs of the local community.

-The public consultation opened on Thursday 3 October 2024 and will close on Wednesday 13 November 2024.
+The public consultation opened on Thursday 3 October 2024 and was originally planned to close on Wednesday 13 November 2024.
+The consultation has now been extended for a further two weeks until Wednesday 27 November 2024 to allow as many people as possible to respond.

 The best way to tell us what you think is by completing our online consultation survey at the bottom of this page.
 If you would like to comment on location-specific parts of the route or proposed scheme, you can also leave comments via the map tool, which is also at the bottom of this page.
 Alternatively, if you are unable to view or use the map tool, these comments can be submitted as part of the survey.